hfoffani/Advanced-Lane-Lines/writeup_report.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I implemented a sliding windows algorithm to indentify the centroids of windows (of size `window_width=50` by `window_height=80`) where the left and the right lane lines have the biggest probability to be in.
+Then I implemented a sliding windows algorithm to identify the centroids of windows (of size `window_width=50` by `window_height=80`) where the left and the right lane lines have the biggest probability to be in.
 The code is under the cell with the title **Centroids using Sliding Window**.

 It results in two sets of nine (720/80) points each (one for the left lane and one for the right lane.)

-Each set has enough points to let nunmpy fit a 2nd order polynomial using the function `np.polyfit`.
+Each set has enough points to let numpy fit a second order polynomial using the function `np.polyfit`.
 The boxes representing each centroid can be seen in **Figure 5** above.

 ![Centroids by Sliding Window][image05]